Magi-Nation: Creature Listing

 Bhatar

-The Bhatar would be what many people might call a "Root Elemental" - it is a plant-like creature apparently composed of strong rootlike branches at the base, rising to a humanoid upper body.
+The common bhatar would be what many sages might call a "root elemental" - it is a plant-like creature apparently composed of strong rootlike branches at the base, rising to a humanoid upper body.
 It is very strong, and its roots can burrow into stone structures and destroy them over time.
 It is also deceptively quick, and can move through forests or tunnels more rapidly than one might expect.
-The bhatar's limbs are actually composed of a multitude of root-like tendrils, which are usually bound together into a humanoid limb shape, but can unwrap to reach and grab an opponent easier.
-Thus the bhatar can either resemble a large humanoid, or a vaguely humanoid shape with masses of tendrils for arms and legs.
+The tendrils of the bhatar resemble strong roots.

 Bikneets